 Establishes a comprehensive system of public financing for all candidates seeking election to state and county public offices in the State of Hawaii, to begin with the 2028 general election year.
-Requires the Campaign Spending Commission to submit a progress and final report to the Legislature.
-(SD2)
+Requires the Campaign Spending Commission to submit reports to the Legislature.
+Appropriates funds.
+Effective 4/23/2057.
+(SD1)